nextgis/docs_ngweb/source/admin_tasks.rst

    :align: center
    :width: 20cm

-   Object identification on the web map
+   Object identification on the Web Map

 At the same time you can turn on/off the display of feature attributes.